 Learning can't anymore be confined to specific classroom and timetables but take full advantage of technology to break boundaries and learn across cultures, ages, and geographical divides.

-Opening up education (FAQ) means taking advantage of the considerable benefits the digital revolution has to offer:
+Opening up education means taking advantage of the considerable benefits the digital revolution has to offer.
+Read the full questions and answers.
+The main effort will be put in:

-- Increase effectiveness of education – Open Education Ressources (OER) and Massice Open Online Course (MOOCs), easier and more efficient public procurement, sharing practices, opportunities to innovate.
+- Increasing effectiveness of education Open Education Ressources (OER) and Massice Open Online Course (MOOCs), easier and more efficient public procurement, sharing practices, opportunities to innovate.

-- Increase equity – knowledge more accessible to all, and individuals getting access to new learning opportunities, by lowering costs and better access to digital services.
+- Increasing equity – knowledge more accessible to all, and individuals getting access to new learning opportunities, by lowering costs and better access to digital services.

 The overall goal remains to increase the attractiveness of European education for boosting 21st skills and better living.

-To this end, the European Commission has adopted on 25 October 2013 the Communication on Opening Up Education, a high-level European Agenda to seize the opportunities of the digital revolution in education and training.
+To this end, the European Commission adopted in October 2013 the Communication on Opening Up Education, a high-level European Agenda to seize the opportunities of the digital revolution in education and training.

 This agenda shall engage all stakeholders – educational institutions, policy makers, learning industry, teachers, schools, parents and children through a set of concrete actions under the four pillars: